barynzik/stm32-temperature-control/README.md

 - Alarm state: temperature outside the allowed limits

 The LED logic is implemented in a dedicated firmware module and updated

+## Additional control output (Fan)

+An additional control output device was implemented in the form of a cooling fan.
+The fan is automatically enabled when the measured temperature exceeds the reference temperature by a configurable threshold.

+The fan control logic is implemented as a separate module (`fan.c`, `fan.h`) and integrated into the main control loop.